WeCanCodeIT/courses-cs-exercise/README.md

  6. Add Create HttpPost action for the StudentCourse model
  7. Check if student is already enrolled in course before adding

+## Generic Repository Pattern (branch does not exist in this workshop)
+1. Review current repository pattern with Interface and specific implementations of that interface for each model
+1. Display CourseRepo and InstructorRepo side by side to identify duplication
+1. Describe purpose of a generic repository, to eliminate the duplication and create a generic version that can be inherited by a specific repository
+1. Add Repository layer, using generic <T> syntax
+1. Modify CourseRepo and InstructorRepo to inherit from Repository and implement IRepository
+1. Eliminate method implementation in both CourseRepo and InstructorRepo
+1. Update CourseRepo and InstructorRepo constructors to pass injected database to base (ie parent) constructor
+1.